-Regular class attendance is your obligation.
+As a Part-time Classroom Studies student, you are obligated to have regular class attendance.
 You are responsible for all work, including tests and written work, and for all class meetings.
-No right or privilege permits you to be absent from any given number of class meetings.
+No right or privilege allows you to be absent from any given number of class meetings.
 Instructors keep attendance records and will report students who miss three consecutive class meetings, or more classes than the instructor deems advisable, to the academic dean for appropriate action.
-If you must miss a class because of other obligations, discuss your situation with your instructor.
+If you have to miss a class because of other obligations, discuss your situation with your instructor.

-It is the policy of the University of North Carolina at Chapel Hill to hold classes and continue normal operations despite inclement weather.
+It is the University of North Carolina at Chapel Hill’s policy to hold classes and continue normal operations despite inclement weather.
 Any closings or delays will be noted on www.unc.edu or via the Weather and Disaster Hotline (919-843-1234).

 Undergraduate courses are graded on a plus-minus scale: A, B, C, D, F (A+ and D– grades are not given.)
 Each letter grade is assigned a numerical value called a quality point.
 To determine a quality point average for a semester's work, multiply the number of credit hours assigned to each course by the number of quality points assigned to the grade, add the quality points received for all courses that semester, and divide by the number of credit hours attempted in the semester.
 The list below shows the quality points represented by each letter grade.

 B+ = 3.3

 B = 3.0

 C+ = 2.3

 C = 2.0